 OSHA 300 Recordkeeping: Top Compliance Mistakes and Pain Points

 With OSHA’s electronic recordkeeping rule fully in effect, the stakes are now higher than ever.
-And, willful or repeat violations could now cost your company significant fines, and OSHA’s Site-Specific Targeting Program uses injury and illness data to target employers for programmed inspections based on higher-than-average injury rates and failure to submit electronic records if required to do so.
+Willful or repeat violations could now cost your company up to $132,598, and OSHA’s Site-Specific Targeting Program uses injury and illness data to target employers for programmed inspections based on higher-than-average injury rates and failure to submit electronic records if required to do so.

 - Correctly complete OSHA Forms 300, 300A, and 301

 - Understand how to make work-relatedness determinations for COVID-19 cases according to OSHA’s latest guidance

 - Identify when a severe injury or fatality must be reported to OSHA

 - Correctly classify cases according to outcome on your OSHA 300 log

 - Understand and comply with electronic recordkeeping requirements

 - Determine whether your establishment is required to submit injury and illness data electronically